 G. Policy 831: Personal Use of University Property

-A. Property Accounting - Guidelines and Procedures: http://professor.rice.edu/professor/Guidelines _and _Procedures9.asp
+A. Property Accounting - Guidelines and Procedures: https://controller.rice.edu/pa-guidelines-procedures

-A. The Vice President for Finance is responsible for this policy and related procedures.
+A. The Vice President for Finance and Administration is responsible for this policy and related procedures.

-A. For questions related to acquisition of equipment and prope1ty through purchase, capital lease or the procurement of components of a fabrication, contact the Director of Procurement.
+A. For questions related to acquisition of equipment and property through purchase, capital lease or the procurement of components of a fabrication, contact the Director of Procurement.

 David W. Leebron, President